-There are trade magazines.
-You might find some of their articles interesting, but it’’s doubtful they will help you on the job.
-Tese magazines give industry news and maybe trends (to the extent that the journalists can figure them out) and legal changes (to the extent the journalists can identify the effects of laws and regulations.)
+Trade magazines.
+You might find some of their articles interesting, but it’s doubtful they will help you on the job.
+These magazines print industry news and maybe trends (to the extent that the journalists can figure them out) and legal changes (to the extent the journalists can identify the effects of laws and regulations.)

 Publications from vendors.
-Vendors have always been and still are a source of information for the working engineer..
+Vendors have always been and still are a source of information for the working engineer.
+Some are very good; many are mediocre.
 They are self-serving, of course, but with a critical eye you can sort out the good stuff.
 These publications may be printed or in an email or on the web.

 Government regulatory agency websites provide a wealth of good information.
-The problem is that you don’t know when the websites cange, so you don’t know when to check them or what has changed, unless you watch the website of interest closely.
+The problem is that you don’t know when the websites are updated, so you don’t know when to check them or what has changed, unless you watch the website of interest closely.
 We have a list of resources.

 Do I have to be good at math?